casonadams/walh/README.md

 that is easy on the eyes and
 for long hours looking at a screen

+Easily customize the scheme by controlling the Hue, Saturation, and Lightness levels.

+With options for light and dark mode

 yes walh does mean what you think it does

 **walh** = "winnebago audi lamborghini hatchback"